Human papillomavirus (HPV) test

 - have been treated for high-grade squamous intraepithelial lesion (HSIL)

-HPV tests aren't currently use to screen for changes in the cells of the mouth, throat, anus or penis.
+HPV tests arenʼt currently used to screen for changes in the cells of the mouth, throat, anus or penis.

 Find out more about abnormal Pap test results.

-An HPV test may also be used with a Pap test to screen for cervical cancer in people who are 30 years of age or older.
-These people are more likely to have cervical abnormalities or precancerous changes that could develop into cervical cancer.
+An HPV test is used to screen for cervical cancer in people who are 25 years of age or older in some provinces or territories.

 People who have had a total hysterectomy no longer have a cervix.
 If you